The core of housing markets from an agent's perspective: Is it worth sprucing up your home?: The effect of improvements in Stable Roommates .

 Given an instance of \SR{} where preferences are not strict, strong stability is an alternative notion of stability based on the notion of weakly blocking pairs.
 Given a matching~$M$ in a housing market $H=(N,\{ \prec_a\}_{a \in N})$, an edge $\{a,b\}$ in the acceptability graph $G^H$ is \emph{weakly blocking}, if (i) $a$ is either unmatched or weakly prefers $b$ to~$M(a)$, and (ii) $b$ is either unmatched or weakly prefers~$a$ to $M(b)$, and (iii) if $a$ and $b$ are both matched in~$M$, then $a$ prefers $b$ to~$M(a)$, or $b$ prefers $a$ to~$M(b)$.
 If there is no weakly blocking pair for~$M$, then $M$ is \emph{strongly stable}.

 Note that a strongly stable matching for~$H$ can be thought of as an allocation that (i) contains only cycles of length at most~2, and (ii) does not admit a \emph{weakly blocking} cycle of length at most~2.
 Recall that stable matchings correspond to the concept of core if we restrict allocations to pairwise exchanges; analogously, strongly stable matchings correspond to the concept of strict core for pairwise exchanges.
+Observe also that if agents' preferences are strict orders, then strong stability is equivalent with stability, or in other words, the strict core and the core coincide.

-In view of Corollary~\ref{cor:SR-RI-best}, it is natural to ask whether the set of strongly stable matchings satisfy the RI-best property in the case when preferences may not be strict.
+In view of Corollary~\ref{cor:SR-RI-best}, it is natural to ask whether the set of strongly stable matchings satisfies the RI-best property in the case when preferences may not be strict.
 The following statement answers this question in the negative.
 Interestingly, the result holds even in the \textsc{Stable Marriage} model, the special case of \SR{} where the acceptability graph is bipartite.